frenetic-lang/frenetic/guide/NetCore-tutorial.md

 In summary, one traces the flow of packets through a network by alternately applying the policy function P and the topology function T.
-Static Frenetic is just a domain-specific language that makes it easy to write down a single policy function P that determines how switches forward packets.
+Static NetCore is just a domain-specific language that makes it easy to write down a single policy function P that determines how switches forward packets.

 Introductory Examples
 ---------------------

-The main features of Static Frenetic include the following.
+The main features of Static NetCore include the following.

   - a set of primitive *actions*, which allow programmers to modify and forward packets